gem5/website/_pages/documentation/general_docs/apis.md

 ### Notes for Developers

-Prior to making any changes to the gem5 API the [gem5-dev mailing list]( /mailing_lists/) should be consulted.
+Prior to making any changes to the gem5 API the [gem5-dev mailing list]( /ask-a-question/) should be consulted.
 Changing the API, for whatever reason, **will** be subject to higher scrutiny than other changes.
 Developers should be prepared to provide compelling arguments as to why the API needs changed.
-We strongly recommend API changes are discussed or they may be rejected during the Gerrit Code review.
+We strongly recommend API changes are discussed or they may be rejected during the code review.

 When creating a new API the old API must be tagged as deprecated and the new API created to exist alongside the old. **It is of upmost importance that the